Lead with Joy in the Digital Age: A Whole-School Digital Wellness Program

 Take FOMO and flip it on its head.
 That’s JOMO - the Joy of Missing Out.

-Our mission is to help schools create a flourishing campus culture where students are happier, healthier, and more focused -- empowering them to make the impact they were born to make.
+Our mission is to help school communities create a flourishing campus culture where students are happier, healthier, and more focused -- empowering them to make the impact they were born to make.

 The Problem We Face

-Through our work with our anchor school, Virginia Tech, we found that 75% of VT students reported having problems or challenges with procrastination, and nearly 70% of students claimed this caused them moderate to high distress
+During our JOMO(campus) launch at Virginia Tech University, 75% of students reported having problems with procrastination, and nearly 70% claimed this caused them moderate to high distress.

 Percentage of U.S. Undergraduates Diagnosed with a Mental Illness